d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/self-attention-and-positional-encoding.md

 ## Exercises

 1. Suppose that we design a deep architecture to represent a sequence by stacking self-attention layers with positional encoding.
-What could be issues?
+What could the possible issues be?
 1. Can you design a learnable positional encoding method?
 1. Can we assign different learned embeddings according to different offsets between queries and keys that are compared in self-attention?
 Hint: you may refer to relative position embeddings :cite:`shaw2018self,huang2018music`.